OFER: Occluded Face Expression Reconstruction: Related Work

 \section{Related Work}

-\paragraph{3D face reconstruction from a single image.} 3D face reconstruction from a single image has been a research focus for several decades~\cite{egger2020survey}, with approaches broadly divided into model-free methods~\cite{deng2020retinaface,feng2018prn,Ruan2021SADRNetSD,dou2017endtoend,alp2017densereg,jung2021ffd,sela2017unrestricted, zeng2019DF2Net} and model-based methods~\cite{zielonka2022mica, feng21deca, danecek2022emoca, zhang2023tokenface, retsinas2024smirk}.
-The latter involves recovering the low-dimensional parameters of a statistical model of the 3D face, \eg, BFM~\cite{paysan2009bfm} or FLAME~\cite{li2017flame}.
-To overcome the lack of large-scale datasets with paired images and 3D models, recent trends have shifted towards self-supervised learning methods~\cite{feng21deca, danecek2022emoca, Tewari2017MoFA, deng2019accurate, retsinas2024smirk}, using landmark re-projection and/or photometric error.
-These approaches can yield suboptimal results when landmarks are missing, or color information is compromised due to occlusions.
+\paragraph{3D face reconstruction from a single image.} 3D face reconstruction from a single image has been a key research area for several decades~\cite{egger2020survey}, with approaches broadly categorized into model-free~\cite{deng2020retinaface,feng2018prn,Ruan2021SADRNetSD,dou2017endtoend,alp2017densereg,jung2021ffd,sela2017unrestricted, zeng2019DF2Net} and model-based methods~\cite{zielonka2022mica, feng21deca, danecek2022emoca, zhang2023tokenface, retsinas2024smirk}.
+Model-free approaches estimate 3D geometry directly from images, while model-based ones recover the low-dimensional parameters of a statistical model of the 3D face such as BFM~\cite{paysan2009bfm} or FLAME~\cite{li2017flame}.
+To overcome the lack of large-scale datasets with paired images and 3D models, recent trends have shifted towards self-supervised learning~\cite{feng21deca, danecek2022emoca, Tewari2017MoFA, deng2019accurate, retsinas2024smirk}, using landmark re-projection and/or photometric error.
+These works can yield suboptimal results when landmarks are missing or when color information is compromised due to occlusions.
 Alternatively, MICA~\cite{zielonka2022mica} uses a small dataset of paired 2D-3D data to map an image embedding from a face recognition network~\cite{Deng2018ArcFaceAA} to the FLAME shape parameters.
 This technique achieves state-of-the-art results for neutral face shape reconstruction but does not support expressive faces.